-Is it normal for cats to do this?
+Cat breathing fast after giving birth – is it normal for cats to do this?

 Some veterinarians have the opinion that fast breathing or panting is never normal in cats.
-While it is true that panting is not something that cats generally do, I have observed this fast breathing after giving birth phenomenon in some momma cats and not in others.
+While it is true that panting is not something that cats generally do.
+I have observed this fast breathing after giving birth phenomenon in some momma cats and not in others.
 In those cats that did exhibit fast breathing, it went away after a while and did not progress to any further problems.
 However, this is not to say that fast breathing in cats after giving birth is nothing to worry about ALL the time.
 In some cases it is the beginning of some seriously life threatening conditions in the queen.
 Let us consider this further.

-Stress and Exertion of Labor
+Cat breathing fast after giving birth – Stress and Exertion of Labor

 Again, if she looks happy and content despite the fast breathing, then leave her be but keep a watchful eye.
-If that time has elapsed and she still hasn’t delivered any more kitten and she is still panting, bring her to the veterinarian’s office so an abdominal X-ray or ultrasound may be done to confirm the presence of any more kittens or none.
-If at any point during the waiting period there are observable contractions in her abdomen and she is straining and no kitten comes out within one hour, then get her to the veterinarian immediately.
+If that time has elapsed and she still hasn’t delivered any more kitten and she is still panting, bring her to the veterinarian’s office so an abdominal X-ray or ultrasound may be done.
+This will confirm the presence of any more kittens or not.
+If at any point during the waiting period there are observable contractions and she is straining and no kitten comes out within one hour, then get her to the veterinarian immediately.

-Fever Due To Infection
+Cat breathing fast after giving birth – Fever Due To Infection

-Hypocalcemia may be observed in the queen either at late pregnancy, or at the time she is giving birth, but more frequently in the first three to four weeks after giving birth when she is in the height of producing milk for her kittens.
-At this time, the outflow of calcium via the milk may become more than the inflow of calcium from the gut and bone hence the drop in its concentration in the blood.
-Aside from fast breathing, watch out for the other signs of Hypocalcemia like fever (hence Milk Fever), loss of appetite and lethargy.
+Hypocalcemia may be observed in the queen either at late pregnancy, or at the time she is giving birth.
+More frequently in the first three to four weeks after giving birth.
+When she is in the height of producing milk for her kittens.
+At this time, the outflow of calcium via the milk may become more than the inflow of calcium from the gut and bone.
+Hence the drop in its concentration in the blood.
+Aside from fast breathing, watch out for the other signs of Hypocalcemia.
+For example, fever (hence Milk Fever), loss of appetite and lethargy.
 She may become restless and nervous and later on you may be able to observe some tremors, stiff limbs (hence Puerperal Tetany) which makes it difficult for her to stand or walk.

 What To Do During Hypocalcemia

 It is extremely important to remember that fast breathing due to Hypocalcemia is a medical emergency.
 When left untreated the cat can go into seizure, convulsion, and organ failure.
 Therefore when you start to notice the signs mentioned above, take your cat to the veterinarian right away.
-The veterinarian will draw blood for a Complete Blood Count and Biochemical tests but even before the results are in, he will need to administer the cat immediate but controlled intravenous calcium to increase its level back to normal in the blood.
+The veterinarian will draw blood for a Complete Blood Count and Biochemical tests.
+Even before the results are in, he will need to administer the cat for immediate but controlled intravenous calcium to increase its level back to normal in the blood.
 Other drugs like those to control the fever and seizure may be needed too.

 How Hypocalcemia Develops and How It Can Be Prevented